Bernie Sanders projected to win 2020 Nevada Democratic caucuses, ABC News reports

 The Nevada verdict represents the third in a primary season that will span all 50 states and several U.S. territories, ending only at the party's national convention in July.
 But with two more rounds of voting scheduled over the next 10 days -- including Super Tuesday's massive delegate haul -- the party may identify a consensus candidate long before the convention.

-Sanders and his allies were increasingly confident.
-In Nevada, he had strong support from Latinos and rank-and-file union workers who have warmed to his calls to transform the nation's economy and political system to help the working class.
+Sanders and his allies were increasingly confident about his strength in the race.
+In Nevada, he has strong support from Latinos and rank-and-file union workers who have warmed to his calls to transform the nation's economy and political system to help the working class.

-Sens.
-Elizabeth Warren and Amy Klobuchar also were fighting for survival, hoping to benefit from outside money from newly created super PACs.
+Elizabeth Warren and Klobuchar were fighting for momentum, hoping to benefit from a sudden surge of outside money from newly created super PACs.

 Klobuchar, campaigning in her home state of Minnesota Saturday night, claimed Nevada success no matter what.
 "As usual I think we have exceeded expectations."